 - Watch what you eat.
 Eat foods with fiber as part of your diet.
 Drink plenty of fluids to prevent constipation.
 Don't eat foods that give you diarrhea.

 For best results, be sure to follow any other instructions from your health care team.

 Your first appointment may be with your primary health care provider or gynecologist.
 After your initial evaluation, you may be referred to a surgeon to discuss treatment options.
 This may be a surgeon who specializes in procedures involving the female reproductive system, called a gynecological surgeon.
 Another option is a surgeon who specializes in treating conditions of the colon and rectum, called a colorectal surgeon.

 What you can do

 - Ask about any pre-appointment restrictions.
 At the time you make the appointment, ask if there's anything you need to do in advance to prepare for diagnostic tests.

 - Make a list of symptoms you're experiencing.
 Include any that may seem unrelated to a rectovaginal fistula.

 - Make a list of your key medical information.
-Include any other conditions you're treating, all past surgeries, and the names of any medications, vitamins, herbal remedies or supplements you're taking.
+Include any other conditions you're treating, all past surgeries, and the names of any medicines, vitamins, herbs or other supplements you're taking, and the doses.

-- Consider questions to ask your doctor.
-Make a list, take it with you to your appointment, and make notes as your doctor answers your questions.
+- Consider questions to ask your health care provider.
+Make a list, take it with you to your appointment, and make notes of answers to your questions.